 Creating a Custom Stimulus: Dot Example¶

-This guide explains how to create a custom stimulus in Ethopy by examining the dot.py
+This guide explains how to create a custom stimulus in Ethopy by examining the dot.py example, which implements a simple dot stimulus for visual experiments.

 Overview of the Dot Stimulus¶